hasura/graphql-engine/install-manifests/azure-container/README.md

 - **Postgres Password**: enter the password for Postgres user.
 - **Postgres Database Name**: enter the name of database that Hasura should connect to.

+_(Note: Make sure you’ve allowed access for Azure services to the Postgres Server.
+This setting can be found under the connection security tab on Azure Portal.
+Also, disable SSL Enforcement till a [bug](https://github.com/hasura/graphql-engine/issues/1381) is fixed on GraphQL Engine.)_

 ![Azure Portal screenshot](https://storage.googleapis.com/graphql-engine-cdn.hasura.io/main-repo/img/azure_arm_aci_standalone_template.png)

 Once all entries are filled, agree to the terms and click the `Purchase` button.